nwavery/Appian-Kafka/README.md

 - **Java Development Kit (JDK):** Version 17 or higher.
 - **Apache Maven:** For building the project.
-- **Appian Environment:** A running Appian instance to deploy and test the plugin (compatible with version specified in `plugin.xml`, e.g., 23.4+).
+- **Appian Environment:** A running Appian instance to deploy and test the plugin.
-- **Apache Kafka Cluster:** A running Kafka cluster accessible from the Appian environment.
+- **Apache Kafka Cluster:** A running Kafka cluster (this plugin now uses Kafka client version 4.0.0).
 - **Confluent Schema Registry (or compatible):** Required for Avro message serialization and deserialization.
 The URL of the Schema Registry must be configured in the plugin settings.
+(This plugin uses Confluent client libraries version 7.9.0).
 - **Appian SDK:** You need to have the Appian SDK JAR file.
 This is not typically available in public Maven repositories and must be obtained from Appian (e.g., from an Appian installation directory or a developer portal) and installed into your local Maven repository.

 ### Installing Appian SDK Locally